jbohack/DEFCON-QR-Scan/README.md

-# QR Code Redirector with Discord Webhook Notification and Optional MySQL Logging/Scan Dashboard
+# QR Code Tracker with Real-time Discord Alerts & Analytics Dashboard

 ## About